-- 8. Not later than 60 days after the award of each contract covered by this Chapter, a procuring entity or relevant authority shall publish a notice in an officially designated publication that may be in an electronic or paper medium.
-The notice shall include at least the following information about the contract: - (a) the name and address of the procuring entity; - (b) a description of the goods or services procured; - (c) the date of award; - (d) the name and address of the successful supplier; - (e) the contract value; and - (f) the procurement method used and, in cases where a procedure has been used pursuant to Article 9:2, a description of the circumstances justifying the use of such procedure.
+- 9. Not later than 60 days after the award of a contract for a covered procurement, a procuring entity shall publish a notice in an officially designated publication, which may be in an electronic or paper medium.
+The notice shall include at least the following information about the contract: - (a) the name and address of the procuring entity; - (b) a description of the goods or services procured; - (c) the date of award; - (d) the name and address of the successful supplier; - (e) the contract value; and - (f) the procurement method used and, in cases where a procedure has been used pursuant to Article 9.8.2, a description of the circumstances justifying the procedure used unless such justification was included in the notice of intended procurement.